-The Canadian Industrial Energy End-Use Data and Analysis Centre (CIEEDAC) is part of the Energy and Materials Research Group at Simon Fraser University.
-We are located within the School of Resource and Environmental Management and the Faculty of Environment.
+The Canadian Industrial Energy End-Use Data and Analysis Centre (CIEEDAC) is part of the Energy and Materials Research Group in the School of Resource and Environmental Management.
+We are located within the Faculty of Environment at Simon Fraser University.

 CIEEDAC is a non-profit organisation funded through government and industry sponsorship.
 It was established in 1993 through an initiative by Natural Resources Canada to develop a system of National Energy Use Database centres.
 After more than 20 years of providing quality industrial energy and environmental data, we are still going strong!